How to Stop Being Lazy All The Time : 5 Step Process

 4. Reflect Again And Appreciate:

 This step is quite necessary.
 At the end of the day, you need to Reflect and Appreciate.
 It is like cleaning the dishes after you have the food.
 You cannot use them again without washing them.
 You will soon lose the motivation to work if you don’t appreciate yourself for what you did.
 Even if the work is still unfinished.
 Even if you have messed up and were not as active as you imagined yourself to be.
 Always remember, if you haven’t gotten up for the shower, then the work you did would still have been incomplete.
 So appreciate yourself, pat your back and smile.
 For you are a better version of yourself today than you were yesterday.
 There is still time and tomorrow will be a new day full of opportunities for you to start this fight against procrastination.

 Once won’t help.
-You need to practice doing this again and again.
-To make a habit of getting up and repeating all the steps.
+You need to practice doing this again and again To make a habit of getting up and repeating all the steps.
+You can follow the 21/90 rule to adapt these activities in your daily life.
 Also maintaining a journal of the tasks and left incomplete and studying how much you can do now compared to when you started would work as motivation.